-Machine Trimmers vs. Hand Trimmers; which tool will rise to the top?
+Trimming machines vs. hand trimming; which tool will rise to the top?

-Harvest is here, it’s time to get to work and trim your flowers.
-Trimming allows you to control their appearance, harshness, and the overall quality features that you wish to emphasize.
+Harvest is here, and it’s time to get to work and trim your flowers.
+Trimming allows you to control their appearance, harshness, and the features you wish to emphasize.
+Many growers have their minds made up about how they like to trim, but maybe you don't.

 Trimming varies by personal preference, with the most common methods being machine or traditional hand trimming.
-Your trim is only as good as your tools, so it’s important to invest in high quality tools that allow you to achieve the results you want.
+It's important to invest in high quality tools that allow you to achieve the results you want.

 It doesn't matter if you are hand trimming or using a machine.
 You need to keep your equipment clean and maintained.
 This not only improves the end quality of the product but saves wear and tear on your trimming machine or hand tools.

-It also prevents contamination from grow cycle to grow cycle.
+It also prevents contamination from grow cycle to grow cycle, and even across strains while you trim.

 All trimming machines should be cleaned before being stored and, in some cases, should be cleaned and adjusted periodically throughout the harvest.
 Consult your owners manual for specifics.